Inner Sanctum Mysteries

 An Opening Narration:

-"Dusk is settling fast along the Carolina coast.
-A few miles out as sea, a motor boat rides though the choppy waters.
+Host: "Dusk is settling fast along the Carolina coast.
+A few miles out at sea, a motor boat rides though the choppy waters.
 Doctor Griffin and Richard Black are frantically scanning the horizon looking for Richard's wife Barbara, who's lost in a sailboat..."

 An Ending Narration: